SANElibDevTeam/SANElib/README.md

   #### General information

-  Can currently only fully supported for Windows!
+  Currently only fully supported for Windows and MySQL!

   #### Usage